Background pattern

 Warnings and precautions

-Consult your doctor, pharmacist, or nurse before starting to use this medication if:
+Consult your doctor, pharmacist, or nurse before starting to use this medicine if:

-• You have or have had liver disease.
+• you have or have ever had liver disease.
 If you have liver disease, your doctor may prescribe a lower dose of voriconazole.
-Your doctor should also monitor your liver function while you are taking voriconazole by performing blood tests.
+Your doctor should also monitor your liver function while you are being treated with voriconazole by performing blood tests.

-Avoid any exposure to the sun and sunlight during treatment.
-It is essential to cover exposed areas and use a high-factor sunscreen, as you may be more sensitive to UV rays from the sun.
-This sensitivity may be increased even more by the use of other medications that sensitize the skin to sunlight, such as methotrexate.
-These precautions also apply to children.
+You should avoid any exposure to the sun and sunlight during treatment.
+It is important that you cover exposed areas and use a sunscreen with a high sun protection factor (SPF), as you may be more sensitive to the UV rays of the sun.
+This may be increased even further by the use of other medicines that make your skin more sensitive to sunlight, such as methotrexate.
+These precautions are also applicable to children.

-• Inform your doctor immediately if you develop:
+• tell your doctor immediately if you develop

-If you develop skin problems like those described above, your doctor may refer you to a dermatologist, who may consider it necessary to have you examined regularly.
-There is a small chance that you may develop skin cancer with long-term use of voriconazole.
+If you develop skin disorders such as those described above, your doctor may refer you to a dermatologist, who after consultation may consider it important that you be examined regularly.
+There is a small probability that you may develop skin cancer with long-term use of voriconazole.

-If you develop signs of "adrenal insufficiency" where the adrenal glands do not produce sufficient amounts of certain steroid hormones, such as cortisol, which may cause symptoms like: chronic or prolonged fatigue, muscle weakness, loss of appetite, weight loss, abdominal pain, inform your doctor.
+If you develop signs of "adrenal insufficiency" in which the adrenal glands do not produce sufficient amounts of certain steroid hormones, such as cortisol, which can cause symptoms such as: chronic or prolonged fatigue, muscle weakness, loss of appetite, weight loss, abdominal pain, inform your doctor.

-If you present signs of the "Cushing's syndrome" where the body produces too much cortisol hormone, which may cause symptoms like: weight gain, hump of fat between the shoulders, rounded face, darkening of the skin on the abdomen, thighs, breasts, and arms, thin skin, easy bruising, high blood sugar, excessive hair growth or sweating, inform your doctor.
+If you present signs of "Cushing's syndrome" in which the body produces too much cortisol hormone that can cause symptoms such as: weight gain, hump of fat between the shoulders, rounded face, darkening of the skin of the abdomen, thighs, breasts, and arms, thin skin, easy bruising, high blood sugar levels, excessive hair growth or excessive sweating, inform your doctor.

 Your doctor should monitor your liver and kidney function by performing blood tests.